GeoffMahugu/apollo-backend/README.md

 #### READ: Query Product:

-To read all product, run this query on the graphql console.
+To read all product, run this query on the graphQl console.

 ```